 The Inala Community Health Centre, a Queensland Health funded mainstream service, was established in 1977.
 It aims to provide comprehensive primary health care through the Inala Health Centre General Practice (IHCGP), with access to allied health and specialist health teams operating under one roof.

 In 1994, an audit found that only 12 Indigenous clients used the IHCGP despite the thousands of potential Indigenous clients in the South Brisbane area.
 This led to the 1995 establishment of the Inala Indigenous Health Service (IIHS) operating out of three IHCGP rooms, and later operating at a dedicated clinic site.
 While not community controlled, the IIHS was led from the start by Aboriginal doctor Professor Noel Hayman who, with Aboriginal nurse Nola White, was committed to working with the local Indigenous community.
 They were the IIHS’s first two staff.
 Their initial task was to understand Indigenous locals’ low use of the IHCGP by identifying access barriers.
-This information was utilised to develop and implement an intervention program to increase attendance to the IIHS – as set out in the Text Box below.
+This information was utilised to develop and implement an intervention program to increase attendance to the IIHS.

 Today the Centre has over 10,000 registered patients, with 6000 identified as regular patients.